 The CAD Department accepts only upper division students into the major, which means junior status with a minimum of 60 units completed.
-Applicants who were accepted into the CAD major for a specific semester but failed to reach junior status at the start of that semester will be dropped from the major (effective Spring 2016).

 |Start Date of Major||Dates to Submit Change of Major Request|

 - Please visit the Undergraduate Admissions website for current and detailed information on how to apply to SF State and to view important dates and deadlines.